eclipse-langium/langium-website/hugo/content/docs/learn/workflow/generate_ast.md

 An AST of your language is now ready to be get parsed.
 One important concept in Langium are _cross-references_.
 With them you can reference other elements in your language.
 For example, you can reference a variable in a function call.
 The AST will contain a reference to the variable.
 This is useful for code analysis and transformation.
 Technologies like ANTLR or other parser-only generators do not support this feature.
 For them you are forced to resolve these references in-place everytime the developer is confronted with them.

-After this generation steps, cross-references are not resolved yet.
+After these generation steps, cross-references are not resolved yet.
 This is done in the next step.

 ## Example